Committees & Advisory Groups

 Victor Cumming is the Mayor of Vernon.
 He was elected Mayor in 2018.
 He is an economist and has worked as principal of a consulting firm.

-Laurel Douglas is CEO of the Women’s Enterprise Centre.
+Laurel Douglas is CEO of the Southern Interior Development Initiative Trust (SIDIT).
 She was the founding Executive Director of the Science & Technology Council of the Okanagan (now Accelerate Okanagan).
 In 2017 she was named one of BC Business’ Most Influential Women.